LucasSilvaC/LucasSilvaC/README.md

 ## 👇 &nbsp;Current project

-I'm currently working on [Bugcode](https://lucassilvac.github.io/BugCode/).
-I'm currently working on Bugcode.
-A solution for teaching and learning programming languages on mobile devices.
-It will be free and open source.
+I'm currently working on [Projeto Integrador](https://lucassilvac.github.io//).
+I'm currently working on Projeto Integrador from Senai.
+A system that integrates several languages into one complexity ecommerce site.

 &nbsp;